Synerty/synerty-peek/docs/learn_plugin_development/LearnPluginDevelopment_FrontendPreparing.rst

 in :file:`~/peek-server.home/config.json` or :file:`~/peek-client.home/config.json`
 and restart the appropriate service.

 You may also want to disable the web building.
-This isn't requred for the Angular CLI development server and it slows down Server and Client restarts.
+This isn't required for the Angular CLI development server and it slows down Server and Client restarts.
 Set :code:`frontend.webBuildEnabled` to :code:`false`.